just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Computer-Networking.rst

     Use the <a data-saferedirecturl="https://www.google.com/url?hl=en&amp;q=http://www.bandwidthplace.com/&amp;source=gmail&amp;ust=1499951266125000&amp;usg=AFQjCNHMHLIizAlqwNGn2AsPqZzvfHye1w" href="http://www.bandwidthplace.com/" style="color: rgb(17, 85, 204);" target="_blank">http://www.bandwidthplace.com/</a> tool (or <a data-saferedirecturl="https://www.google.com/url?hl=en&amp;q=http://speedtest.xfinity.com/)&amp;source=gmail&amp;ust=1499951266126000&amp;usg=AFQjCNG5a3gBgWzaRAyVZaY_RjH_iMDRxg" href="http://speedtest.xfinity.com/)" style="color: rgb(17, 85, 204);" target="_blank"> http://speedtest.xfinity.com/)</a> to measure the <span class="hover vocab yui-wk-div" data-id='bandwidth'>bandwidth</span> and <span class="hover vocab yui-wk-div" data-id='latency'>latency</span> of your Internet connection.
     <ol>
     <li>What are the download and upload speeds for your Internet connection.
 Note that these <span class="hover vocab yui-wk-div" data-id='bandwidth'>bandwidth</span> are measured in megabits per second (Mbps).
-Why do you think Internet Service Providers (ISPs) provide different bandwidths for downloading and uploading from the Internet?</li>
+Why do you think <span class="hover vocab yui-wk-div" data-id="Internet Service Provider">Internet Service Providers (ISPs)</span> provide different bandwidths for downloading and uploading from the Internet?</li>
     <li> Measure the <span class="hover vocab yui-wk-div" data-id='bandwidth'>bandwidth</span> at school and at home.
 Are they different?
 How do they compare to the fastest download speeds you found in Activity 1 on the <a href="http://www.speedtest.net/global-index" target="_blank">Speed Test Global Stats site</a>?
       </li>
     <li>This speed test also provides a <span class="hover vocab yui-wk-div" data-id='latency'>latency</span> test using a utility called ping which returns the amount of time (usually measured in milliseconds) to send a small packet of data from one computer (the bandwidthplace <span class="hover vocab yui-wk-div" data-id='server'>server</span>) to another (your computer).
 What is the <span class="hover vocab yui-wk-div" data-id='latency'>latency</span> for your connection?
 Why is this a useful measurement?</li>